Professor Steffen Lehmann

 I enjoy a collaborative working method.
 My motto: "Stay focused, hungry and resilient!"

-I have a particular research interest in urban systems including the future of the public realm and the architecture of the city in Western and non-Western (Asian and Brazilian) contexts.
+I have a particular research interest in urban systems including the future of the public realm and the architecture of the city in Western and non-Western (German and British / Asian and Latin American) contexts.